jon-harper/OmniBox/docs/index.md

 Until version 1.0, it is still possible for changes to be made to the design of panels and trays.
 If this happens, parts using the old method are considered "deprecated".
 Deprecated parts remain available and supported through the release of 1.0 but will be removed after.

 Every effort is made to avoid incompatibilities between versions, and so far all deprecated printed parts remain compatible with new cases.

+!!! example
+    Early versions M4 screws to mount some panels to the case.
+New panels use M3 screws instead.
+The "M4-style" panels were deprecated but remain available.

 ### Version 1.0